 CAUTION: This step disables root access.
-Make sure that you have at least one user account with sudo privileges before continuing, otherwise you may not have access to administer your server.
+Before you do so, make sure that you have at least one user account with sudo privileges before continuing, otherwise you may not have access to administer your server.

 By default, OpenSSH allows root logins.
 However, disabling root access helps maintain a more secure server.
-Aspera recommends disabling root access by commenting out PermitRootLogin yes in the sshd\config file and adding PermitRootLogin No.
+Aspera recommends disabling root access by changing the PermitRootLogin assignment to no.